Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Introduction

-Finally, in Section \ref{ProofThmExNonTrivContMappClass} we prove Theorem \ref{ThmExNonTrivContMappClass} by contradiction.
-Assuming that the contactomorphism $f$ is contact-isotopic to the identity, we construct a contactomorphism between two contact manifolds; on the other hand, Proposition \ref{PropCompChernClass} can be used to prove that these manifolds are not isomorphic.
+\paragraph{Outline} Section \ref{ProofThmExNonTrivContMappClass} contains a proof by contradiction of Theorem \ref{ThmExNonTrivContMappClass}.
+Assuming that the contactomorphism $f$ is contact-isotopic to the identity, we construct a contactomorphism between two contact structures $\xi_1$ and $\xi_2$; on the other hand, the hypothesis on the first Chern class of $\xi$ implies that $\xi_1$ and $\xi_2$ are not even isomorphic as almost contact structures.